copper-leaf/ballast/docs/src/orchid/resources/wiki/roadmap.md

 # Ballast Roadmap

-The core Ballast functionality is mostly stable and will not change much after 1.0.0.
-But the Interceptor API is robust and offers a lot of possibilities for extending the functionality of your applications.
-The following are some ideas of what could be done with Ballast and its Interceptor API, though nothing on this list is an actual hard commitment to that it will be developed.
+The core Ballast functionality is now stable since 1.0.0 and will be maintained through Semantic Versioning and enforced with [Kotlin Binary Compatibility Validator][b].
+The API of additional features will also be maintained, but there's still a lot of functionality that could be added.

+The following are some ideas of what could be done with Ballast and its Interceptor API, though nothing on this list is an actual hard commitment to being developed.
 If you see an idea on this like you want, by all means, go build it yourself!
 I will gladly accept any contribution as a PR, or if you would rather develop the feature in a separate repo I will happily link to that repo from the Ballast documentation.

 - [Synchrony Module][#2]: Synchronize the VM state between multiple clients over a network connection, for building realtime multi-user applications